LASIK eye surgery

-Call the doctor right away if you have severe pain or any of the symptoms get worse before your scheduled follow-up appointment (24 - 48 hours after surgery).
+Call the eye doctor right away if you have severe pain or any of the symptoms get worse before your scheduled follow-up appointment (24 to 48 hours after surgery).

 Do not drive until your vision has improved enough to safely do so.
 Other things to avoid include:

 - Contact sports

 - Use of lotions, creams, and eye makeup for 2 to 4 weeks after surgery

 The health care provider will give you specific instructions.

 Most people's vision will stabilize in a few days after surgery, but for some people it may take up to 3 to 6 months.